Maarten De Gussem, DVM

 She is also President of the Belgian Hatcheries Association and Academic Adviser Faculty of Veterinary Medicine – University of Ghent, Department of Virology, Parasitology and Immunology.
 And course master WVEPAH – World Veterinary Education in Production Animal Health- training in Broilers and Layers.

 Gunther Antonissen, DVM, PhD

-Gunther Antonissen graduated as Master in Veterinary Medicine from Ghent University in Belgium in 2011.
+Prof. Antonissen received a Master in Veterinary Medicine at Ghent University (Belgium) in 2011.
 He received a PhD in Veterinary Sciences at Ghent University in 2015, studying the predisposing effect of the mycotoxins deoxynivalenol and fumonisins on necrotic enteritis in broiler chickens.